-Third party claim administrators and insurers are fundamentally incentivized to deny claims that are not so comprehensive and obvious that a denial would simply be unjustifiable — and this is particularly true in the short-term disability context where the timeline for benefits is contracted and the claimant may be prioritizing their physical recovery over their benefits application.
+Third-party claim administrators and insurers are fundamentally incentivized to deny claims that are not so comprehensive and obvious that a denial would simply be unjustifiable.
+This is particularly true in the short-term disability context, where the timeline for benefits is contracted, and the claimant may be prioritizing their physical recovery over their benefits application.

-This claim submission/denial dynamic should make it clear just how valuable a solid application for benefits really is — if you can apply for benefits with a comprehensive set of evidence that is sufficiently supportive of your claim, then you might be able to secure disability benefits in the “first round,” avoiding the hassle and cost of having to challenge the third party administrator or insurer’s decision to deny benefits.
+This claim submission and denial dynamic should make it clear just how valuable a solid application for benefits really is.
+If you can apply for benefits with a comprehensive set of evidence that is sufficiently supportive of your claim, then you might be able to secure disability benefits in the “first round,” avoiding the hassle and cost of having to challenge the third-party administrator or insurer’s decision to deny benefits.

-When submitting an application for benefits to the third party administrator or insurer, you’ll want to work with a Chicago short term disability insurance lawyer to identify and gather all the relevant evidence in support of your disability benefits claim.
+When applying for benefits to the third-party administrator or insurer, you’ll want to work with a Chicago short-term disability insurance lawyer to identify and gather all the relevant evidence in support of your disability benefits claim.
 This evidence includes, but is not necessarily limited, to:

 - Statements from healthcare providers